FSchiltz/Helse/README.md

 [![CI](https://github.com/FSchiltz/Helse/actions/workflows/ci.yml/badge.svg?branch=main)](https://github.com/FSchiltz/Helse/actions/workflows/ci.yml)

-This is a simple work in progress selfhosted app for logging health data
+This is a simple work in progress selfhosted app for logging health data.
+The app is composed of a c# webapi and a flutter app that can be run on Web or Android/IOS.

 ## Usage